Redpanda Licensing

 - Redpanda Console role-based access control

 Enterprise features require a license key.
 You can evaluate enterprise features with a free 30-day trial.
 Contact Redpanda Sales to request a trial license, to extend your trial period, or to purchase an Enterprise Edition license.
+If you access a Redpanda Enterprise feature without a valid license, you get the following message:

-Apply license key
+Apply a license key to Redpanda

-A license key unlocks Redpanda Enterprise Edition features.
 To apply the license key to your cluster, run:

 rpk cluster license set